-Guzip Biomarkers Corp. is a 2018 spinoff company from Taipei Medical University.
-The company has put great efforts into developing a diagnostic tool for endometrial cancer (lat.
+Guzip Biomarkers Corp. is a 2018 spinoff company of Taipei Medical University.
+The company has put great effort into developing a diagnostic tool for endometrial cancer (lat.
 Carcinoma).
 Moreover, to meet clinical needs, in vitro diagnostic (IVD) will be the main axis of the product development, which provides a smart and painless diagnosis plan for current and future needs.
-The company's vision is to be a leading provider that dedicates to the women’s healthcare arena, providing accurate, affordable, and safe medical solutions to diagnose endometrial cancer.
-Furthermore, the mission is to pursue the quality of the product and to constantly innovate.
+The company's vision is to be a leading provider that dedicated to the women’s healthcare arena, providing accurate, affordable, and safe medical solutions to diagnose endometrial cancer.
+Furthermore, the mission is to pursue the quality of product and to constantly innovate.

 The core technology originates from an expert team at Taipei Medical University and it is one of the best teams in Taiwan.
-They have analyzed about 370 samples of endometrial cancer patients, filtered out several specific genes from over 14 million gene sequence signals, and proved that these specific genes are associated with the risk for developing endometrial cancer.
-These biomarkers can show whether the patient suffers from endometrial cancer from Pap smear specimens or related samples.
-It has the advantages of high specificity and sensitivity, which makes it possible to become a mainstream IVD product.
+It has analyzed approximately 370 samples of endometrial cancer patients, filtered out several specific genes from over 14 million gene sequence signals, and proved that these specific genes are associated with the risk for developing endometrial cancer.
+These biomarkers can show whether a patient suffers from endometrial cancer from Pap smear specimens or related samples.
+It has the advantage of high specificity and sensitivity, which makes it possible to become a mainstream IVD product.